Connecting Australians in America

-The E3 is for Australian professionals and is available all year.
+Many HR departments do not understand the E3 visa: A Specialty visa for Australian professionals that is available all year.
 The cost is di minimus, and the employee can start working for the company in as little as a few weeks.

 The first step in any onboarding of an employee is an offer letter.
 An E3 visa requires a more detailed Letter of Support.